USC-IGC/FreeSurfer_Cortex_AutoQC/README.md

     5. Add the full path to the main directory(FreeSurfer_Cortex_AutoQC) on line 18
     6. If using FSv7.1.1, comment line 26 and uncomment line 29
   * Run the bash file ---> sh qc_fs_sep.sh
+  * The "qc_predictions_sep" file would have twice the number of subjects because of left and right lobes.For eg: if you are testing model for 10 subjects, the first 10 rows in the prediction file would have labels for left lobe and next 10 rows for the right one.

 ## References:
 ISBI link: